folio-org/folio-sample-modules/README.md

 For development machines using "Docker Toolbox" (instead of native) see our [FAQ](FAQ.md#docker-toolbox-and-localhost) about "localhost" URLs.

+As explained in the Okapi Guide, it uses HTTP 1.1 with chunked encoding to make the connections to the modules.

 (See notes below for additional requirements for developing UI modules.)

 #### Sample module: hello-vertx